1. Home

 As mentioned in the previous step, at the end of the submission process, a ‘success’ message will appear after you click on the submit button.
 This indicates successful upload.
 However, there are additional checks you now need to complete.

-1. Ensure that any uploaded content appears as expected on the submission page after clicking submit.
+1. Ensure that any uploaded content appears as expected on the submission page after submission.
 Click on the submission point link again.
-Then select the attempt submitted.Bb example submitted work link
+Then select the attempt submitted from the details and information panel.Blackboard details and information panel, submitted attempt link.

-3. Check the preview / download appears as expected.Bb example student submission page
+2. Check the preview appears as expected.Blackboard submission page with a submitted assignment.

 Please ensure you check details such as the submission size in the receipt- that this is as expected.
 In particular, that there has been no error during upload resulting in an issue such as an empty document upload (the submission size would say ‘0 bytes’ if this had occurred).